Skip to content

 To maintain context across messages, you need to store the conversation history and send it with each request.
 Use a Map or object to store conversations by session ID.
 Each time a user sends a message, append it to their history, include the full history in the API request, and store the AI's response as well.

-This allows the AI to reference earlier parts of the conversation, creating a more natural dialogue experience.
+This approach allows the AI to reference earlier parts of the conversation, creating a more natural dialogue experience where context builds over time.

 Adding Streaming Responses